SwiftArchitect/SO-32322397/README.md

 ---

 ### Stack Overflow Question 32322397

-Xcode project & source code related to [Push notifications in hybrid mobile app, ](http://stackoverflow.com/a/32324540/218152) anwser «How do I connect the userId (of the logged in user) that resides inside the web app with the native wrapper».
+Xcode project & source code related to [Push notifications in hybrid mobile app, ](https://stackoverflow.com/questions/32322397/push-notifications-in-hybrid-mobile-app/32324540#32324540) answer «How do I connect the userId (of the logged in user) that resides inside the web app with the native wrapper».

 ---